 The approved 2018 revenue requirement is \$903.5 million for the year ended December 31, 2018.
-The Partnership expects to recognize revenue from operations based on the approved 2018 tariff, adjustments related to deferral accounts and revenue for the recovery of future income taxes, in relation to its performance obligations under the AESO contract during the 2018 service period.
+The Partnership recognizes revenue from operations based on the approved 2018 tariff, adjustments related to deferral accounts and revenue for the recovery of future income taxes, in relation to its performance obligations under the AESO contract during the 2018 service period.